NewKnave/The-Periodic-Table/README.md

 				Ac	Th	Pa	U	Np	Pu	Am	Cm	Bk	Cf	Es	Fm	Md	No

 Please select an element by its number
-Enter the following to ecit: "exit"
+Enter the following to exit: "exit"
 User: 11

 Name:   Sodium